WellthCare

 Step 1: Confirm the Status and Contract

-First, don't rely on a general directory search.
+Don't just check the online directory.
 Call your insurance company directly and ask for a network adequacy check.
-Providers often have multiple contracts with different plans under the same carrier-your doctor may be in-network for one product but out-of-network for yours.
-Also call the doctor's billing department and ask if they are accepting any temporary exceptions or "in-network courtesy" agreements for patients in transition.
+Providers often have multiple contracts with different plans under the same carrier.
+Your doctor might be in-network for one product but out-of-network for yours.
+Also call the doctor's billing department and ask if they're accepting any temporary exceptions or “in-network courtesy” agreements for patients in transition.

 Step 2: Understand Your Financial Exposure